-The California Consumer Privacy Act (CCPA), enacted on June 28, 2018 and went into effect January 1, 2020, is yet another piece of legislation drafted to protect consumer privacy.
-In this case, though, it only applies to companies doing business in the state of California and must satisfy one (or more) of the following conditions: the business has annual gross revenues of $25 million; obtained the personal information of 50,000 or more California residents, households, or devices annually; or have acquired 50% of more of your annual revenue from selling California residents’ personal information.
+The California Consumer Privacy Act (CCPA), went into effect January 1, 2020, and is yet another piece of legislation drafted to protect consumer privacy.
+In this case, though, it only applies to companies doing business in the state of California.
+To satisfy one or more of the following conditions, the business:

-If you want a side by side comparison of GDPR and CCPA, Laura Jehl & Alan Friel of BakerHostetler LLP created this super helpful CCPA – GDPR Comparison Chart.
+If you want a side by side comparison of GDPR and CCPA, Laura Jehl and Alan Friel of BakerHostetler LLP created this super-helpful CCPA – GDPR Comparison Chart.

 Less is Often More

-We learned quickly that sending too much information or receiving information that is not relevant to our audience is…’off putting’, to say the least.
-It can also be costly to your business.
+We learned quickly that sending too much information or receiving information that is not relevant to our audience is off putting, to say the least.
+It can also be costly to a business.
 Sending the right resource or communication at the right time, to the right person can facilitate meaningful engagement.

 Measure What Matters

-If you use a Customer Relationship Management (CRM) software to manage and maintain your contact lists, you probably know that these systems will help ensure that contacts are reliably receiving your emails and your email deliverability maintains a high rate.
+If you use Customer Relationship Management (CRM) software to manage and maintain your contact lists, you probably know these systems help ensure that contacts are reliably receiving your emails and your email deliverability maintains a high rate.

 Abnormally high hard bounce rates can indicate fraudulent activity and damage your reputation.
 Some CRM’s will suspend emailing capabilities if you consistently have a high hard bounce rate.

-OptinMonster, an online lead generation software, recommends two general email metrics to monitor
+OptinMonster, an online lead generation software, recommends the following two general email metrics to monitor:

 Engagement as an Indicator

 You can also maintain the health of your contact list by monitoring engagement.
 Create a static list that adds contacts that meet a specific set of criteria.
-For example: if a contact has not opened any marketing emails in the past 6 months add to an unengaged list.
+For example, if a contact has not opened any marketing emails in the past six months, add them to an unengaged list.